An intersection number formula for CM cycles in Lubin-Tate towers: Introduction

 \subsection{Acknowledgement}

-The author would like to express gratitude to advisor Professor Wei Zhang, for his suggestion on this topic and helpful comments about this article.
-The author would also like to express appreciation to Professor Johan de Jong and his Stacks Project.
-The author would also like to thank Professor Liang Xiao for his encouragement.
+The author would like to thank Professor Wei Zhang, for suggesting this topic and for his comments on this article.
+The author also thanks Professor Johan de Jong for answering his several questions.
+The author would like to express his sincere gratitude to the three anonymous referees for their reports which help the author make significant improvements on both the mathematical contents and the exposition.
+Last but not least, the author thanks Professor Liang Xiao for his encouragement, Ziquan Yang and Stanley Yao Xiao for their suggestions on writing.